Eco-Flow/synteny/README.md

 7. `My_sim_cores.tsv` -  A Matrix containing nucleotide percentage similarities.
 8. `My_comp_synteny_similarity.tsv` - A Matrix containing pairwise nucleotide percentages and total number of syntenic genes.

 All of the pipeline run information can be found inside `pipeline_info`.

+To see the full output structure expected of a run, ([click here](https://github.com/Eco-Flow/synteny/blob/nf-test-dev/docs/img/result.png))

 ## Citation